 With so many historical, cultural and awe-inspiring places to go, it’s no surprise that Japan is on so many travel bucket lists.
-While travel to Japan for most people isn’t currently on the cards right now due to the COVID-19 pandemic, it’s a good time to plan for all the places you do want to go once the borders open up again.
+While travel to Japan wasn’t on the cards for most people due to the COVID-19 pandemic, now that the borders have reopened, you may want to plan a trip to some of the best hidden places in the country.

 We decided to get some insider travel tips on the best hidden places to travel in Japan from two residents who might be very familiar to those of you who follow Japan-related content on YouTube.
 If you’re someone who likes to experience off-the-beaten-path destinations away from hordes of other tourists, then read on.